ebruchez/ebruchez.github.io/pages/typewriter-collection-accounting.md

 # Typewriter Collection: Accounting Machines

+*This page describes part of the Bruchez typewriter collection.*

 This page lists typewriters which are enhanced for numerical work.
 It took a while for typewriters to get a *tabulator* — a mechanism to quickly move the carriage to one or more specific columns on the page.
 But once that happened, basic tabulators became very popular and even a default feature on most machines.

 Tabulators evolved further to be useful for accounting and bookkeeping, specifically in the form of the *decimal tabulator*, which allows aligning numbers on their decimal point.
 The first instance of this type which I am aware of, and which is fairly well-known among typewriter collectors, is the *Gorin tabulator*, patented in 1896.